 Once you know the types of content you want to create, for whom and how often, it’s time to write your editorial calendar.
 The farther out you can create your calendar, the easier content creation will be.
 With that said, it can be difficult to plan content a year in advance.
-Further, you want some flexibility to create content related to what’s going on the in the world at that moment.
+Further, you want some flexibility to create content related to what’s going on in the world at that moment.

 Get a piece of paper to jot down notes and ideas that will eventually be added to your calendar.
 As you begin to add themes and events to your calendar, jot down any content ideas that come up on this piece of paper.
 Later they’ll be added to the calendar.

 - Make a list of the topics and niches you want to create content for.
-If you’re a blogger, this would be your categories.
+If you’re a blogger, these would be your categories.
 For other businesses, think about the types of information your target market would like.

 - Write down any content ideas you currently have.
 If you know a title you’d like to create, write that down.

-- Check your website stats to see what content has been popular on your site already and what your market is searching related to your topic.
+- Check your website stats to see what content has been popular on your site already and what your market is searching for related to your topic.
 Remember, the goal is to attract your target market, so you want to know what it is they’re interested in.
 It doesn’t hurt to check this data every few months as sometimes it can change.

-- Add other ideas that come to you as you add the calendar themes and topics (below).
+- Add other ideas that come to you as you add the calendar themes and topics.

 Creating Seasonal Calendar's Topics